dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 `read_exact` returns a [`Result`](https://doc.rust-lang.org/std/io/type.Result.html) because reading from the stream could fail.
 While it doesn't fail, and the `Result` is `Ok`, we loop over the input and match against the byte we're getting back.
-Since it's easier to read characters then bytes I convert the byte into a `char` and then match against it.
+Since it's easier to read characters than bytes I convert the byte into a `char` and then match against it.

 > [!Note]
 > You could very well also write it this way: